audurannaj/the-simpsons/index.md

 **The Simpsons** first appeared on the television screen in 1989.
 Today, it is the longest running animates series of all time.

-Over 600 Simpsons episodes in 30 seasons have been realeased over the past 30 years, but over the past decade the series seems to been declining in quality.
+Over 600 Simpsons episodes in 30 seasons have been realeased over the past 30 years, but over the past decade the series seems to have been declining in quality.
 The ratings and number of viewers have both been decreasing steadily over the years.

-Some say it's because of new writers, but here the goal is dig into scripts and the synopsis of each episode in order to see if any patterns can be detected that could help us understand what has happened to the series.
+Some say it's because of new writers, but here the goal is dig into **scripts** and the **synopsis** of each episode in order to see if any patterns can be detected that could help us understand what has happened to the series.

-Throughout this project, we looked at networks for each season of the series in order to detect changes between the years.
-Each network is comprised of characters that appear in an episode's **synopsis** in the season and links between them.
-We also analyzed a script for each episode of The Simpsons for seasons 1 through 26, as well as the actual **synopsis** for each episode in order to see how the essence of the show has changed.
+Throughout this project, we looked at networks for each season of the series in order to detect changes between seasons.
+Each network is comprised of characters that appear in an episode's synopsis in the season and links between them.
+We also analyzed a script for each episode of The Simpsons for seasons 1 through 26, as well as the actual synopsis for each episode in order to see how the essence of the show has changed.

 >**An explainer notebook detailing all the procedings that went on during this project and more detailed data analysis can be found [here](link_to_notebook).**